13 Top-Rated Weekend Getaways in Ohio

 Address: 65666 Bethel Road, New Plymouth, Ohio

-Geneva-on-the-Lake is a throwback to the time when vacations were made up of simple pleasures like arcades, ferris wheels, and diner foods.
+Geneva-on-the-Lake is a throwback to the time when vacations were made up of simple pleasures, like arcades, Ferris wheels, and diner foods.
 Along the one-mile strip through town, many of these notions have not changed from when the resort community was in its heyday in the early 1900s.
-You can see donut shops, miniature golf, antique shops, and ice-cream parlors all with nostalgic facades.
+You can see donut shops, miniature golf, antique shops, and ice-cream parlors all with original and nostalgic facades.

 While cottages are available to rent in the center of the action, your best bet is to stay just off the strip at The Lodge at Geneva-on-the-Lake or in a nearby B&B. This allows you to enjoy the quiet serenity that you will find from being on the shores of Lake Erie, yet keeps you close to the tourist attractions in town.